The Ensemble on Museum Island

 Exhibition - Library - Congress Hall

-The First World War and the subsequent inflation delay the opening until 1925.
-Oskar von Miller chooses his 70th birthday, 7 May, as the date of the inauguration.
-The leaders of state and society come to Munich to open the largest technical museum in the world.
+The First World War and the subsequent inflation delayed the opening until 1925.
+Oskar von Miller chose his 70th birthday, 7 May, as the date of the inauguration.
+The leaders of state and society came to Munich to open the largest technical museum in the world.

-The construction of a library and a congress hall has been firmly decided since the museum was founded.
-Reich President Paul von Hindenburg lays the foundation stone in 1928.
-Despite very limited funds, the library is able to open in 1932.
-The shell of the congress hall remains standing.
-It is not opened until 1935 with the support of the National Socialist government, which needs the hall for its rallies.
+The construction of a library and a congress hall had been firmly decided since the museum was founded.
+Reichspräsident Paul von Hindenburg laid the foundation stone in 1928.
+Despite very limited funds, the library was able to open in 1932.
+The shell of the congress hall remained standing.
+It was not opened until 1935 with the support of the National Socialist government, which needed the hall for its rallies.

-During the Nazi regime, the Deutsches Museum can only maintain its independence by making numerous concessions: Nazi functionaries are elected to the museum's committees, a "Hall for Motor Vehicles" sponsored by Reich Chancellor Adolf Hitler opens in 1938, but above all the library building is used for several propaganda exhibitions, including the inflammatory show "The Eternal Jew".
+During the Nazi regime, the Deutsches Museum could only maintain its independence by making numerous concessions: Nazi functionaries were elected to the museum's committees, a "Hall for Motor Vehicles" sponsored by Reich Chancellor Adolf Hitler opened in 1938, but above all the library building was used for several propaganda exhibitions, including the inflammatory show "The Eternal Jew".